aramis-lab/clinica/docs/Pipelines/DWI_Preprocessing.md

     [Wen et al., 2020](https://doi.org/10.1007/s12021-020-09469-5)].
     For each subject, all the b0 images were rigidly registered to the first b0 image and averaged to create the b0 reference.
     Then, the raw DWIs were corrected for eddy current induced distortions and subject movements by simultaneously modelling the effects of diffusion eddy currents and movements on the image.
-    This step was performed using the FSL `eddy` tool [[Andersson et al., 2016a](https://dx.doi.org/10.1016%2Fj.neuroimage.2015.10.019)] from FSL [[Jenkinson et al., 2012](https://doi.org/10.1016/j.neuroimage.2011.09.015)] with the replace outliers (`--repol`) option [[Andersson et al., 2016b](https://doi.org/10.1016/j.neuroimage.2016.06.058)].
+    This step was performed using the `eddy` tool [[Andersson et al., 2016a](https://dx.doi.org/10.1016%2Fj.neuroimage.2015.10.019)] from FSL [[Jenkinson et al., 2012](https://doi.org/10.1016/j.neuroimage.2011.09.015)] with the replace outliers (`--repol`) option [[Andersson et al., 2016b](https://doi.org/10.1016/j.neuroimage.2016.06.058)].
     To correct for susceptibility induced distortions, the T1w MRI was used as fieldmap data.
     The reference b0 image was first skull-stripped.